x-radio/QuickPID/README.md

 This API (version 2.02) follows the [ArduinoPID](https://github.com/br3ttb/Arduino-PID-Library) library, however there have been some significant updates as follows:

 - Library named as **QuickPID** and can run concurrently with Arduino **PID**
+- Quicker fixed point math in compute function
-- Reorganized and more efficient PID algorithms
+- Reorganized and more efficient PID algorithm
 - micros() timing resolution
 - Faster analog read function
 - `GetError()`function added for diagnostics